cosmologicon/pygame-text/README.md

 characters, so if a single word is too long to fit on a line, it will not be broken up.
 Outline and drop shadow are also not accounted for, so they may extend beyond the given width.

+The rules for where line breaks occur

 You can prevent wrapping on a particular space with non-breaking space characters (`\u00A0`).

-Vertical positioning of each line depends on the values of `lineheight` and `pspace`. `pspace` is only applied for explicit line breaks (i.e. at newline characters), whereas `lineheight` is applied for both explicit line breaks, and line breaks due to word wrap.
-Increasing these values will spread lines apart more vertically.

 The `strip` keyword determines how space characters are handled, for the purpose of word wrap.
 If `strip` is set to `True` (the default), then trailing spaces will be stripped from all lines.
 Space